Tropical Storm Ida a hurricane menace to New Orleans

 The mayor of Grand Isle, a Louisiana town on a narrow barrier island in the Gulf, called for a voluntary evacuation late Thursday ahead of Ida and said a mandatory evacuation would take effect Friday.

-Late Thursday night, Ida had sustained maximum winds of 40 mph (65 kph) and was traveling northwest at about 12 mph (19 kph).
-It was centered about 65 miles (105 kilometers) southeast of Grand Cayman and 365 miles (585 kilometers) southeast of the western tip of Cuba.
+Early Friday, Ida had maximum sustained winds of 40 mph (65 kph) and was traveling northwest at about 12 mph (19 kph).
+It was centered about 30 miles (50 kilometers) east-northeast of Grand Cayman and 310 miles (500 kilometers) east-southeast of the western tip of Cuba.

 Tropical storm-force winds extended as far as 70 miles (110 kilometers) from the center.